patrickrgaffney/eslint-config-pat/README.md

 - **Requires**:
     - `eslint >=7.0.0`

 The `pat` configuration is the base for this package.
-It **only** declares rules that are shipped with ESLint — therefore it relies on no plugins.
+It **only** declares rules that are shipped with [ESLint][eslint] — therefore it relies on no plugins.
 It's useful for linting really any Javascript.

 Example usage: